NTHU-2017-ML/DeViSE_Extension/README.md

-# MileStone2
+# MileStone2 - DeViSE on CIFAR10

-## Image Pre-train Mdel
+## Core visual model

-## Word2Vec Pre-train vector
+## Word2Vec Pre-trained model
 1. Environment Setting:
-    - Gensim: We use the gensim to load the pretrain vector.
+    - Gensim: We use **gensim** to load the pretrain vector.
     ```
     pip install gensim
     ```

-2. Data Set: [Word2Vec pretrain vector]
+2. Data Set: [Word2Vec pretrained vector]
-    - github: [fastText Pre-train]
+    - github: [fastText Pre-trained]

-    We use the facebook's research that is called fastText.
+    We use the model pretrained by Facebook Research which is called **fastText**.
-    It provide us 300-D word's embedding space.
+    It embeds words to vectors with dimension of 300.

-3. How to use?
+3. How to use it?
-    - Load the model by gensim.
+    - Load the pretrained model through **gensim**.
     ```
     import gensim
     model = gensim.models.KeyedVectors.load_word2vec_format("wiki.en.vec", binary=False)
     ```
-    - Use the Image dataset's label to get the target embedding space.
+    - Get the embedding vectors of CIFAR10's class labels
     ```
     classes = ('plane', 'car', 'bird', 'cat',
            'deer', 'dog', 'frog', 'horse', 'ship', 'truck')